 Welcome Drinks Sponsor (1)

-Eurasian Resources Group (‘ERG’ or ‘the Group’) is a leading diversified natural resources group with fully integrated mining, processing, energy, logistics and marketing operations.
+Eurasian Resources Group (ERG) is a leading diversified natural resources group with fully integrated mining, processing, energy, logistics and marketing operations.

 Active in 15 countries across four continents, the Luxembourg-headquartered company employs more than 85,000 people.
 ERG is a global leader in ferrochrome production by chrome content and a major supplier of alumina and aluminium, iron ore and coal.
 In the Republic of Kazakhstan, ERG represents one third of the metals and mining industry and provides electric power distribution and logistics services.

 With assets in Africa, ERG is also a major cobalt and copper producer.
-ERG’s project in the Democratic Republic of the Congo (DRC), Metalkol Roan Tailings Reclamation (Metalkol RTR), is a cutting-edge reprocessing facility to decontaminate old copper and cobalt tailings.
-At full capacity, Metalkol RTR will produce up to 24ktpa of cobalt, powering electric vehicles, smartphones and solar panels, and making ERG well positioned to become the largest supplier of cobalt to China.
+ERG’s project in the Democratic Republic of the Congo (DRC), Metalkol Roan Tailings Reclamation (Metalkol RTR), is a cutting-edge reprocessing facility to decontaminate old copper and cobalt tailings from previous mining operations in the country.
+At full capacity, Metalkol RTR will produce up to 24,000 t/y of cobalt, enough to build more than three million electric vehicles per annum and making ERG well positioned to become one of the largest suppliers of cobalt to China.

-Chambishi Metals, the Group’s smelter in the Republic of Zambia, is one of the biggest standalone cobalt metal producers in the world and the only operation that produces both cobalt and copper cathodes registered on the London Metal Exchange.
+Chambishi Metals, ERG’s smelter in the Republic of Zambia, is one of the biggest standalone cobalt metal producers in the world and the only operation that produces both cobalt and copper cathodes registered on the London Metal Exchange.

 Supporting Partners (6)